davidfortunato/davidfortunato_portfolio/README.md

 - Across all customer segments, there were no significant spikes, either positive or negative, over the two-year period, indicating steady performance for Personal Customers, Corporate, and Home Office clients alike.
 Despite external factors, their purchasing behavior remained relatively stable throughout the timeline.
 - Customers with the highest order volume surprisingly had some of the lowest Average Order Values (AOV), ranging between $300 and $500.
 In contrast, customers with the lowest order volume had significantly higher AOVs, averaging around $2,000.
 This suggests that high-volume customers tend to make frequent, smaller purchases, while lower-volume customers may place fewer but more substantial orders.

 Below is the Customer Analysis page of the Power BI Dashboard and more examples are included throughout the report.
-For the full Power BI report download here. (incluir report)
+For the full Power BI report download [here](https://github.com/davidfortunato/davidfortunato_portfolio/raw/main/Company%20X%20sales%20performance.pbix).

 ![Data Model](Images/Customer_Analysis.png)